hot-glue-for-rails/hot-glue/README.md

 You can also use a binary modifier, which can apply to booleans, datetimes, times, dates or anything else.
 When using the binary modify, a specific value is displayed if the field is truthy and another one is display if the field is falsy.
 You specify it using a pipe | character like so:

+Example binary modification:

 `--modify=paid_at{paid|unpaid}`

-here, even though `paid_at` is a datetime field, it will display as-if it is a binary -- showing either the truthy label or the falsy label depending on if `paid_at` is or is not null in the database.
+Here, even though `paid_at` is a datetime field, it will display as-if it is a binary -- showing either the truthy label or the falsy label depending on if `paid_at` is or is not null in the database.
 For all fields except booleans, this affects only the viewable output — what you see on the list page and on the edit page for show-only fields.